OceanVeil/OceanVeil/README.md

 hawllo, I'm An XD | they/them

 .✦ ݁˖ you'll easily catch me just sitting and idling between the market, the library and the sea.
-Anyways I'm mostly afk so please whisper if needed and C + H always welcome ⊹ ࣪ ˖
+I'm often AFK playing something else, just whisper me so I won't miss your text! and C + H always welcome ⊹ ࣪ ˖

 dang- I'm not good at keeping a conversation going with new friends but I’m really into cats and horror games, so hope we can dive into this topic sometime yayy! also, I’m a great listener if you ever wanna share anything (except for NSFW stuff)